 You’ll only get the allowance once in a year though – so even if you have multiple jobs, you won’t get a new allowance for each one!
 We’ll go through a few examples below.

-It’s usually better to use the allowance on the job paying you the most, which in this case is the marketing role.
+In this example this means using it against the marketing role.
 Once you use up the Personal Allowance, you’ll pay 20% Basic Rate tax on the remaining £12,430 from your main job, and then on the full amount of your secondary earnings (£6,000).

 Your main job pays £10,000 per year, and you earn £6,000 per year from a second job.
 None of your main job will be taxable, but some of your second job will be.